mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 Sounds tricky.
 Right?

-According to classical software design rules, IoC (Inversion of Control) is the best way of building highly flexible applications (<a href="https://martinfowler.com/articles/injection.html)" rel="noopener noreferrer" target="_blank">see Martin Fowler writing about the Inversion of Control</a>). [<sup>8</sup>](#references) There is even a rule:
+According to classical software design rules, <abbr title="Inversion of Control">IoC</abbr> (Inversion of Control) is the best way of building highly flexible applications (<a href="https://martinfowler.com/articles/injection.html)" rel="noopener noreferrer" target="_blank">see Martin Fowler writing about the Inversion of Control</a>). [<sup>8</sup>](#references) There is even a rule:

 > The later the dependency is resolved, the higher the flexibility is.

 How to achieve this?
-How to resolve dependencies (UI components, their arrangement, and settings) on the fly, and distribute the updated frontend all over the world, not having the need of asking the development team to develop and deploy something?
+How to resolve dependencies (<abbr title="User Interface">UI</abbr> components, their arrangement, and settings) on the fly, and distribute the updated frontend all over the world, not having the need of asking the development team to develop and deploy something?

 Composable Architecture addresses these requirements.
 This article describes this in detail, based on my production experience.